 Who is responsible for IDVT right to work checks?

-As you will retain your obligation under the illegal working regime to satisfy yourself that the IDSP has carried out an identity check on the employee, where an IDSP is used, you will need to complete each of these steps before employment commences:
+As the employer, you retain your obligation under the illegal working regime to satisfy yourself that the IDSP has carried out an identity check on the employee, where an IDSP is used, you will need to complete each of these steps before employment commences:

 Where names differ between documents, you must establish why this is the case and not employ that individual unless you are satisfied that the documents relate to them